Expertise

 We found Pentaho to be the easiest to learn for creating basic listing reports and for grouped listing reports with aggregations.
 Its UI was not overly cluttered with sophisticated, less-commonly used functionality, and the tool was easy to learn and performed well.
 In short, the User Interface is attractive and functionality is sensibly laid out.

-Pentaho’s stated goal is to provide an all-encompassing, integrated BI suite, covering the gamut from simple reportig to OLAP analysis to data transformation to data mining.
+Pentaho’s stated goal is to provide a comprehensive solution for Data Integration and Business Analytics.
+This includes solutions for extract, transformation, and load (ETL), basic reporting, data analytics, data exploration, data visualization, and data mining.
 This broad company vision might explain why the reporting functionality is not as deep as BIRT or Jaspersoft.
 Functionality that report developers take for granted in BIRT and JasperReports – such as side-by-side report components, cross-tabs, and robust charting – are not as fully developed in Pentaho.
-Unfortunately this means when using only Pentaho reporting, it can be frustrating and sometimes impossible to create more complex reports.
+Unfortunately this means when using only Pentaho reporting, it can be more difficult to create complex reports.

 Pentaho Report Designer

-1. Like JasperReports iReport, but different than BIRT, Pentaho uses “pixel positioning” as its central approach, and at its core it emphasizes paginated reports, as opposed to dynamic web layouts.
+• Like Jaspersoft Studio, but different than BIRT, Pentaho uses “pixel positioning” as its central approach, and at its core it emphasizes paginated reports, as opposed to dynamic web layouts.

 Pixel Positioning